stefanuebe/vaadin-fullcalendar/docs/main/samples.md

 ```

 ## Create a temporary copy
-The JsonItem provides a copy API, that allows you to create a copy of an entry or from a given entry.
-This allows you easily create temporary instances for an edit dialog without needing to write a lot of "get-set" calls.
-This is useful, when your binders work with the `setBean` api
+The `Entry` class provides a copy API, that allows you to create a copy of an entry or from a given entry.
+With this you
+can easily create temporary instances for an edit dialog without needing to write a lot of "get-set" calls.
+This is
+useful, when your binders work with the `setBean` api

-Please be aware, that this api is considered "experimental" and might not work in every special use case or with every custom property key.
+Please be aware, that this api is considered "experimental" and might not work in every special use case or with every
+custom property key.

 ```java
 Entry entry = ...;